The Indian River steamboat era and Titusville as transit hub

 The Titusville dock was the bottleneck.
 Everything had to be loaded or unloaded there because everything had to transfer between water and land transport.
 The bluff above the dock supported the warehouses, the Sand Point Hotel, the small commercial district.
 For roughly fifteen years that intersection was the most economically active spot on the entire Florida east coast south of St. Augustine.

-When the FEC reached Titusville in 1885, it began the slow displacement of the steamboat trade.
-Within a decade rail freight had taken most of the citrus and pineapple traffic off the water.
+A shallow-draft Florida side-wheeler of the kind the Indian River Inland Navigation Company ran between Titusville and Jupiter Inlet.
+When the FEC reached Titusville in 1885, it began the slow displacement of these boats; within a decade rail freight had taken most of the citrus and pineapple traffic off the water.
 State Archives of Florida via Wikimedia Commons.
 Public domain.

 The end of the era